cutupdev/Kod-Reward-Staking/README.md

 # Solana NFT Staking Smart Contract
 Solana nft staking smart contract for Kingdom of Dwarves NFT collections
+#### If you have any question about it, feel free to reach out of me[Whatsapp: https://wa.me/13137423660, Telegram: https://t.me/DevCutup].

 ## Install Dependencies
 - Install `node` and `yarn`